nexusformat/definitions/manual/source/installation.rst

 requirements.
 The NeXus API is distributed under the terms of the `GNU Lesser General Public License version 3 <http://www.gnu.org/licenses/lgpl-3.0.txt>`_.

-The source code distribution of the NAPI can be downloaded from its associated GitHub project release site (https://github.com/nexusformat/code/releases).
+The source distribution of NAPI can be downloaded from the `release page of the associated GitHub project <https://github.com/nexusformat/code/releases>`_.
- Up to date instructions can be found on the :ref:`NeXus.wiki` Download page (http://www.nexusformat.org/Download).
+Instructions how to build the code can be found in the `INSTALL.rst` file shipped with the source distribution.
 In case you need help, feel free to contact the
 NeXus mailing list: http://lists.nexusformat.org/mailman/listinfo/nexus